 Choosing a Rail Pass

-If you're traveling with a companion (or several), keep your eye out for Saver passes, which are discounted passes available for two to five passengers traveling together at all times.
+If you're traveling with a companion (or several), keep your eye out for Saverpasses, which are discounted passes available for two to five passengers traveling together.
 Other discounts are available for youthful travelers (under age 26) or -- more rarely -- for seniors over age 60.
 Children age 4 - 11 generally pay half the adult fare, while children under 4 are free if they ride in an adult's lap.

 Here are several reputable companies that specialize in European rail pass sales and are knowledgeable about the different options.
 Note that non-E.U. citizens generally need to purchase their pass before arriving in Europe.
 You can also purchase passes from any travel agent.ACPRail.com